 My life experience and education make it possible for me to make this statement with confidence.

 In my counseling practice I enjoy helping clients find solutions to these overwhelming feelings.
-We use new strategies to more effectively deal with their problems.
+Together we find new strategies to more effectively deal with problems.

-I work with youth, adults, and couples suffering from substance abuse, domestic violence, pornography addiction, ADHD, and OCD, as well as with parents who need new strategies for disciplining their children.
+I work with youth, adults, and couples suffering from substance abuse, domestic violence, pornography addiction, ADHD, as well as with parents who need new strategies for disciplining their children.

-Often the process of finding solutions involves using a “strength perspective.”
-This is a collaborative effort in which the client identifies personal strengths from previous experiences and we apply them to the current situation.
-In addition to “strength perspective” therapy, my training includes cognitive behavioral therapy, the Twelve-Step Program, and positive discipline.
+Often the process of finding solutions involves using a “strength perspective” with a Cognitive Therapy base.
+Therapy is a collaborative effort in which the client identifies personal strengths from previous experiences and we apply them to the current situation.
+In addition to “strength perspective” therapy.
+My training includes Cognitive Behavioral Therapy, the Twelve-Step Program, Positive Discipline and Emotionally Focused Therapy.